farfilli/SolidEdge-DraftTools/README.md

 Tools work on currently selected objects, you can change selection and use the tools as many times as you want DraftTools can be left open and used as needed

-Current preview in this link: https://github.com/farfilli/SolidEdge-DraftTools/releases/tag/Preview
+The latest release in this link: https://github.com/farfilli/SolidEdge-DraftTools/releases/tag/Release